maxmind/ccfd-api-php/README.md

 See `examples/minfraud.php` for complete example how to use this API with the minFraud service.

-See `examples/telephone-verification.php` for complete example how to use this API with the Telephone Verification service.

 These scripts can be run from the shell.